matt-poloni/Preprocessing-II/README.md

 * [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 * [x] Push commits: git push origin `<firstName-lastName>`.

+Follow these steps for completing your project.

+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [ ] Add your project manager as a reviewer on the pull-request
+- [ ] Your project manager will count the project as complete by merging the branch back into master.

 ## Task 2: Set up your preprocessor
 * [x] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
 * [x] Open your terminal and navigate to your preprocessing project by using the `cd` command